 Recruitment diligence for finance candidates checklist

-When looking for a new position there is one mistake all finance candidates make… they fail to do their due diligence!
-But did you know that recruitment due diligence for finance candidates is one of THE most important elements of the job search process?
-The most common answer to that question is NO.
+When looking for a new position make sure you don’t make the same mistake other finance candidates make… do your due diligence!
+Due diligence for finance candidates is one of THE most important elements of the job search process.

-When companies make a recruitment offer to a finance candidate, the candidate generally feels compelled to accept swiftly and they don’t do sufficient due diligence to understand whether the opportunity is right for them.
-(Or often, they do some surface level of research, but only seek verifying evidence and overlook red flags, often since they’re so determined to accept an offer.)
-These hurried finance position acceptances can swiftly result in the candidate leaving because, “The firm culture isn’t what I anticipated,” “My manager did not show any leadership,” or “The position was temporary”, but if recruitment due diligence for finance candidates had been carried out these details could have been sussed out well ahead of time.
+When you receive a financial job offer you can feel compelled to accept swiftly.
+Make sure you give yourself enough time to do sufficient due diligence to understand whether the opportunity is right for you.
+Often you’ll do some surface level of research, but only seek verifying evidence and overlook red flags, often since you’re so determined to accept an offer.
+These hurried acceptances can swiftly result in you leaving because, “The firm culture isn’t what I anticipated,” “My manager did not show any leadership,” or “The position was temporary”.
+Carrying out recruitment due diligence will help you to suss out these details well ahead of time.

 “Never hire someone who knows less than you do about what he’s hired to do.”